-IMLS Public Library Survey and its Data & Search and Compare Tool: The Public Libraries Survey (PLS) examines when, where, and how library services are changing to meet the needs of the public.
+IMLS Public Library Survey and its Library Search & Compare Tool: The Public Libraries Survey (PLS) examines when, where, and how library services are changing to meet the needs of the public.
 These data, supplied annually by public libraries across the country, provide information that policymakers and practitioners can use to make informed decisions about the support and strategic management of libraries.
 The Library Search & Compare tool provides an easy way to view data and gather peer comparisons from the Public Libraries Survey.

 State-by-State Public Library Data: Public library statistics published on state library websites.

 Urban Library Council’s Fine Free Map: An interactive map to help you understand and learn from libraries that have gone fine free.

 Map of library-social work collaborations: View social work collaborations throughout the United States and Canada on an interactive map.
 Reliant on library-reported data, this map shows a variety of targeted staff commitments designed to support social service needs within the community.

 Digital Inclusion Survey: The data visualization tool maps all public libraries using the FY2013 Public Library Survey data file released by the Institute of Museum and Library Services (IMLS) for library locations, names, and other library demographic data.
 The tool overlays Census data (demographic, economic, health, and education) from the American Community Survey (ACS) 5-year dataset (2009–2013).
 The map also includes selected 2013 and 2014 Digital Inclusion Survey data from participating libraries, thus showing the roles that libraries play regarding digital inclusion in their communities.

 Data Training for Libraries